 If you are pregnant, you will be asked how many babies you are expecting and the estimated date of delivery.
+If you were pregnant within the last 12 months, you will be asked when your baby was born or when the pregnancy terminated.
 Medical proof of pregnancy is not required.

 You will be asked if you have any medical conditions or if any assistance is needed in the home.
-This information is used to ensure you are placed into the correct managed care health plan.
+This information is used to ensure you are placed into the correct category of Medicaid.